Updated July 5, 2016

 3. Make social sharing easy on your site

 Include social media sharing buttons on your content and encourage others to share.
-I list my favorite plugin for this here.

 4. Buy social media ads

 Like it or not, social media is moving from “free to play” to “pay to play.”
 For example, gone are the days when you could create a Facebook Page and anyone who liked it would see your posts.
 Pinterest, Instagram and other social media platforms are following suit.
 If you have it in your budget, consider buying social media ads.

 A mastermind group is an excellent way to build relationships and enjoy the mutual benefits of working together to promote each others’ stuff.
 Read my post, Why You Should Be Part of a Mastermind Group for more.

 6. Take part in online collaborations